RDComeau/RIH-SQL/README.md

 # RIH-SQL
-Scripts to run to setup SQL Database for the Reign in Hell
+Scripts to run to setup SQL Database for the Reign in Hell App